 What’s a mom or dad to do?
 You’ve been buying grapeseed oil for so long that you’ve stopped buying anything else, and your pantry is empty.

 So, what do you put on your supermarket list?

 Luckily, there are several great substitutes for grapeseed oil.
 Substitutes for cooking include peanut oil, corn oil, and sesame oil.
 Some alternatives for soapmaking are sunflower oil, apricot kernel oil, and macadamia nut oil.

 A couple good substitutes for use in homemade cosmetics are safflower oil and sweet almond oil.
 Some alternative oils for making homemade mayo include avocado oil and olive oil.
 And canola oil and butter are substitutes for grapeseed oil in cakes.

-- Substitutes For Cooking
+- Grapeseed Oil Substitutes

 - Where Does Grapeseed Oil Come From?

-- What are the Health Benefits of Grapeseed Oil?
+- What Are The Health Benefits of Grapeseed Oil?

 - What’s the Average Cost of Grapeseed Oil?

 - Final Thoughts